CheckerNetwork/zinnia/cli/README.md

 [Install Rust](https://www.rust-lang.org/tools/install)), you can build & install Zinnia from the source code.

-In addition to the Rust build toolchain, you also need Go installed.
-See [Go Downloads](https://go.dev/dl/).
-The minimum required version of Go is 1.22.

 **Rust version requirement:** Zinnia requires Rust toolchain version 1.77.
 If you have `rustup` installed, you can install this specific version using: